Objections to the Bankruptcy Discharge

 - transferring the title or property to another person to avoid including it in the bankruptcy, or

 - lying to the bankruptcy trustee or judge during hearings.

 If a debtor is convicted of bankruptcy fraud, not only will the court deny the discharge, but the debtor may also be sentenced to prison.

-Creditors, the Chapter 13 trustee, or the U.S. Trustee or Bankruptcy Administrator may also object to discharge of all debts if the debtor:
+Creditors, the Chapter 13 trustee, or the U.S. Trustee or Bankruptcy Administrator may also object to a discharge of debts if the debtor:

 - fails to keep and produce adequate financial records

 - destroys assets, or